Feel free to check out our JBU Engineering Facebook page for even more cool facts.

 (Above: Larry Bland, Division Chair, presenting Zach Lee with his Scholarship)

 John Brown University sophomore Zach Lee has been recognized by IEEE Power and Energy Society Scholarship Plus Initiative.
 The Initiative nationally recognizes undergraduate students who have declared a major in engineering, are high achievers with strong GPAs with distinctive extracurricular commitments and are committed to exploring the power and energy field.
-Zach will receive scholarship funds for up to 3 years as well as opportunities for internships and co-ops within the power and energy industry.
+Zach will receive scholarship funds for up to three years as well as opportunities for internships and co-ops within the power and energy industry.
 IEEE (www.ieee.org) is the world’s largest professional association for the advancement of technology.

 NASA Lunabotics Mining Competition